 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now

 In the wake of the enormous success of The Lord of the Rings trilogy, Jackson fulfilled a childhood dream by remaking King Kong, the film that had so inspired him as a child.
 Released in 2005, King Kong was another box office smash.
 After nearly two decades of continuous work, Jackson took several years off from directing before returning to direct the 2009 film adaptation of Alice Sebold's novel The Lovely Bones.
-He is currently at work on a two-part film adaptation of The Hobbit, Tolkien's prequel to The Lord of the Rings trilogy.
+He also signed up to work on the film adaptation of The Hobbit, Tolkien's prequel to The Lord of the Rings trilogy.

 profile name: Peter Jackson profile occupation:

 Sign in with Facebook to see how you and your friends are connected to famous icons.